nathaneastwood/fablore/src/short-stories/roll-of-honour/briar-warden-of-thorns.md

-# Roll of Honor - Briar, Warden of Thorns
+# Roll of Honor: Briar, Warden of Thorns

 The moment she noticed it, like pinpricks toying with her spine, she knew there was no way to avoid it.